Brittany CoxXx: Early life

-Cortez was born on July 19, 1978 to Perry Cortez Sr. and Deborah (née Waguespack) in New Orleans, Louisiana and had three brothers.
+Cortez was born on July 19, 1978, to Perry Cortez Sr. and Deborah (née Waguespack) in New Orleans, Louisiana and had three brothers.
 Under the stage name Stonie, Cortez began working in both gay and transsexual pornography in 1999.

 Gay porn career

 After several performances with Gary McKay's L.A.
 Heat productions, Cortez (under the name Stonie) signed an exclusive contract with GayVN Hall of Fame director Paul Barresi.
-The contract was unusual becausevit included benefits rarely provided in the adult industry.
+The contract was unusual because it included benefits rarely provided in the adult industry.
 By 2006, her career had included more than 60 productions and involved every major gay porn studio.
 Accolades included being described as the Kate Moss of gay porn and "the boy with the hottest ass" – in fact, Mickey Skee described the star as having "one of the hottest asses in the business since Joey Stefano's" and Jason Sechrest described the star as an "insatiable super bottom with an unparalleled sex drive".

 Cortez's work often included "dictatorial daddies" and authoritarian, discipline, or military themes.
 In playing roles subservient to "dictatorial daddies", Cortez was well-matched with Barresi, as Adult Video News has said Barresi's directorial efforts made her "undisputedly the king of military-themed videos."
 Many of the authoritarian videos were made with Barresi and his Regiment Productions studio (such as Brig Brats, Carnal Cadets, and Wild Blue), though a spanking fetish video was filmed with Control-T Studios and a bondage video Roped Trick with Tom "Ropes" McGurk.

 Cortez appeared in a scene with J.T.
 Sloan, the 1995 GayVN Gay Performer of the Year, in the 2000 Pacific Sun Entertainment production Daddy Please!
 Working with All Worlds Video, she made White Lies, Father Figure, appearing with GayVN Award and two-time Grabby Award-winner Sam Crockett.
 Cortez was featured in the film's sequel Father Figure 2.
 For Catalina Video, she appeared in a threeway with Jason Sizemore.
 The two also appeared together in the Studio 2000 production Straight Up.
 Cortez's career included appearances on nearly 50 box covers.

 She received a nomination in the Best Newcomer category in the 2001 GayVN Awards,.
 She appeared in the Men of Odyssey production Caesar's Hardhat Gang Bang, which won the 2001 GayVN Award for Best Ethnic-Themed Video.